alexisakers/BulletinBoard/CONTRIBUTING.md

 ### Checking out the repository

 We use gitflow for PRs.
-The `master` branch contains the state of the latest released version. `develop` contains the changes from the current unreleased state.
+The `main` branch contains the state of the latest released version. `develop` contains the changes from the current unreleased state.
 You create your PRs againts the `develop` branch.

 - Click the “Fork” button in the upper right corner of repo
 - Clone your fork: